 - Furnishing alcohol to any person under the age of 21 or enabling underage alcohol consumption is strictly prohibited.
 Violations that result in disorderly, disruptive or dangerous conduct, damages, injury, or other criminal activity will be considered more serious.

-- Regardless of age, the abusive or dangerous use of alcohol is prohibited on and off the campus, including but not limited to:
+- Regardless of age, the abusive or dangerous use of alcohol is prohibited on and off campus, including but not limited to: